omaks45/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 5 is a script that list local, environment variables and functions Task 6 is a script that displays new local variable Task 7 is a script that creates a new global variable Task 8 is a script that displays the addition of number and a string
+Task 5 is a script that list local, environment variables and functions Task 6 is a script that displays new local variable Task 7 is a script that creates a new global variable Task 8 is a script that displays the addition of number and a string Task 9 is a script that displays division between two strings